By MICK ROBERTS ©

 Davey’s wife, Frances, and her brother-in-law, Charles continued running the Railway Commercial Hotel for another year after Raglan’s death.
 His widow eventually remarried Francis Simpson in 1891.

 The Railway Commercial Hotel continued trading for almost another century after Davey’s death.
-It closed as a pub during the 1970s, and today is a private residence.
+It closed as a pub during the 1970s.
 However, before its closure, there was yet another mysterious death associated with the pub.

 A young couple were found dead at the Railway Commercial Hotel in 1946, which the coroner also gave an open finding.
 The Wagga Wagga Daily Advertiser reported on Monday February 11 1946: